Site icon Regpack

 Online courses generally follow one of a few format options, such as:

-– Step-by-Step: This format is the most common because it follows a logical progression from beginning to end, where each lesson builds on the previous lesson.
+Step-by-Step: This format is the most common because it follows a logical progression from beginning to end, where each lesson builds on the previous lesson.
 These types of courses are usually planned by working backward from the end goal of the course.

-– Week-by-Week: Although similar to the step-by-step method, this format is built around a specific time frame.
+Week-by-Week: Although similar to the step-by-step method, this format is built around a specific time frame.
 If your class is designed to last 8 or 12 weeks and your audience has two time slots available every week, you’ll need to fit your lesson sequence and achieve your learning objectives in those blocks.

-– Reference: Courses like these don’t have a linear progression.
+Reference: Courses like these don’t have a linear progression.
 Instead, they are a well-organized collection of material that the student can refer to as needed, at their own pace.

 Why Create a Course Outline?

-When planning the class, you’ll need to start with a comprehensive outline to refer back to; otherwise, you would find it difficult to have a functional grasp of your learning objectives, benchmarks, and topic schedule as the course progresses.
+A course outline is an essential tool both for the instructor and the student.
+When planning the class, you’ll need to start with a comprehensive outline to refer back to; otherwise, you will find it difficult to have a functional grasp of your learning objectives, benchmarks, and topic schedule as the course progresses.

-It enables you to group together related topics, not to mention see the order in which topics need to be addressed.
+It enables you to group related topics, not to mention see the order in which topics need to be addressed.

 Starting with an outline helps you create the course more efficiently.